lxqueen/godir/README.md

 `godir /path/to/root/working/directory`(Note no ending forward slash!)
 You may use `.` or any relative naming to describe the directory.
 Please note that the program will write files to the chosen directory.
 Also note that the `include` folder will be copied in its entirety to the root directory of the target.

 Here is the help program help message, when run with `-h` or `--help`.
 Please note that this *may* not be up to date at all times.

+Also note that windows users will always need to manually specify the `config.toml` file, because of the way home directories work on non-unix systems.

 ```
+Usage of ./godir:
+  godir -FVqsu -c ./config.toml -o logFile -f htmlFileName.html DIRTree
+  -F	Force: Force-regenerate all directories, even if no changes have been made.
+  -V	Version: Get program version and some extra info.
+  -c string
+    	Specify a file to use as the godir config. (default "/home/nsuarez19/.config/godir/config.toml")
+  -f string
+    	File: Manually set the name of the HTML file containing the directory listing. (default "index.html")
+  -o string
+    	lOgfile: Path to a text file to write program output to (file will be overwritten!).
+Use along with -qq to output to file and not stdout.
+  -q	Quiet: Decrease Logging Levels to Warning+
+  -qq
+    	Super Quiet: Makes the program not output to stdout, only displaying fatal errors.
+  -s	Sort: Sort directory entries alphabetically.
+  -u	Unjail: Use to remove the restriction jailing symlink destinations to the webroot.

 ```